thoughtworks/talisman/README.md

 ## Installation

-Talisman can either be installed into a single git repo, or as a global [git hook template](https://git-scm.com/docs/git-init#_template_directory).
+Talisman can either be installed into a single git repository, or as a global [git hook template](https://git-scm.com/docs/git-init#_template_directory).

 Talisman can be set up a as a pre-push or pre-commit hook on git repositories.